Battle-Line-Productions/CommuniQueueV2/ProjectPlan.md

 ## Epic 2: Authentication & Authorization

+**Description:**
+Authentication & Authorization is the entry point of trust for CommuniQueue.
+This epic orchestrates the identity plane—ensuring the right users (and systems) access the right resources, at the right time, with the right permissions.
+It weaves together secure authentication (Auth0 SSO/JWT), extensible user management, granular RBAC, and advanced capabilities like hierarchical, cross-entity permission inheritance and superadmin impersonation.
+Importantly, it bakes in modern security hygiene—auditing, rate limiting, session control, and continuous monitoring—anticipating real-world abuse and compliance needs from day one.
+By implementing a robust, fine-grained access model, CommuniQueue can confidently serve organizations of all maturity levels, enforce need-to-know privileges, and adapt to future requirements (such as external integrations, SSO partners, or regulatory mandates).

+**Why:**
+- Protects sensitive notification channels from unauthorized use.
+- Provides enterprise-grade access modeling (RBAC + inheritance + deny logic).
+- Supports organizational structures of any complexity (cross-tenant, nested projects).
+- Enables SaaS-friendly features: SSO, scalable APIs, audit trail for compliance.
+- Prevents account takeover, data leaks, or lateral privilege escalation.

+**What Success Looks Like:**
+- Administrators and users only see and do what they’re entitled to—by entity, project, or tenant.
+- Security incidents are rare, quickly detected, and easy to audit.
+- External audits can be passed with confidence on access controls and event histories.
+- Authorization logic is flexible enough to handle future expansion (e.g., SAML, delegated auth, new RBAC dimensions).

 ### Feature 2.1: Auth0 Integration
 This feature implements secure authentication for CommuniQueue using Auth0.
 It includes setting up the Auth0 tenant, implementing user authentication flows in the Blazor Server application, configuring JWT validation for secure token handling, and establishing SSO capabilities for enterprise clients.
 The Auth0 integration will synchronize user profiles between Auth0 and the application database and implement comprehensive session management.